Pistachio Buttercream Recipe

 This was so simple to make.
 Just as easy as any standard buttercream recipe.

-I mixed together some instant pistachio pudding mix with milk, and then whipped that together with butter and powdered sugar.
+I mixed together some instant pistachio pudding mix with milk in a small bowl, and then after it thoroughly dissolved in the milk, I whipped that together with butter and powdered sugar in a larger bowl.

 The texture was silky smooth, and very light and fluffy.
 Let your mixer do the work, whipping away, and you’ll end up with a flavorful and sweet Pistachio Buttercream that will make for an excellent frosting to a great many springy desserts!